 Responsibility of Developers Responsibility of the Council 1.
 Clean, well maintained bins and bin areas.
-Appropriate aperture on recycling bin big enough to accept plastic bags of ۱S 2.
-Ensure appropriate residual, recycling and food waste capacity. recycling and with locked reverse lid 2.
-Collection of six main recyclable s.
-3. Recycling bins conveniently located for residents. materials.
-Paper, card, glass, food a drink cans, plastic bottles and mixed nd 4.
-Clear and visible signage on recycling and rubbish bins and at bin storage rigid plastics (tubs, pots and trays).
-3. Recycling leaflet sent to residents or ice 5. areas.
+1. Appropriate aperture on recycling bins big enough to accept plastic bags of 2.
+Ensure appropriate residual, recycling and food waste capacity.
+2. recycling and with locked reverse lids.
+Collection of six main recyclable 3.
+Recycling bins conveniently located for residents. materials.
+Paper, card, glass, food and drink cans, plastic bottles and mixed 4.
+Clear and visible signage on recycling and rubbish bins and at bin storage areas.
+3. 4. rigid plastics (tubs, pots and trays).
+Collect food waste from 31 March 2026 Recycling leaflet sent to residents once 5.
 Posters highlighting recycling messages displayed in a central location (where possible). a year.
 6. Residents informed of what they should do with bulky waste items (signage/posters).